mmuratarat/mmuratarat.github.io/_pages/faq.md

 13. [What is the difference between stack and queue?](#what-is-the-difference-between-stack-and-queue)
 14. [Explain Class, Object (Instance), Instance Attribute, Class Attribute, Instance Method with an example.](#explain-class-object-instance-instance-attribute-class-attribute-instance-method-with-an-example)
 15. [How to create a JSON file?
 How to load a JSON file?](#how-to-create-a-json-file-how-to-load-a-json-file)
+16. What is the time complexity for Binary Search Tree?
+17. Where does the log of O(log n) come from?
+18. What is Big Data?

 ## Mathematics and Linear Algebra